zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

 What zealots who endlessly diss everything that isn't their favourite language don't tell you is their closet is full of reinvented wheels, created for no good reason.
-You can use C libraries with [NativeCall](https://docs.perl6.org/language/nativecall), most of Perl 5 modules with [Inline::Perl5](https://modules.perl6.org/repo/Inline::Perl5), and there's [a handful of other Inlines](https://modules.perl6.org/#q=Inline) in the
+In Perl 6, you can use C libraries with [NativeCall](https://docs.perl6.org/language/nativecall), most of Perl 5 modules with [Inline::Perl5](https://modules.perl6.org/repo/Inline::Perl5), and there's [a handful of other Inlines](https://modules.perl6.org/#q=Inline) in the